forta-network/forta-bot-templates/nft-wash-trade/README.md

 - Only the latest 50 sales for an NFT will be tracked.
 Old sales will be removed to make room for new sales.
 - If the last NFT sale is over 30 days old, old sales history will be wiped for that particular NFT.
 - Maximum of 100,000 NFTs with the latest sales will be tracked.
-NFT with the least activity will be removed to make for NFT with latest sales.
+NFT with the least activity will be removed to make room for NFT with latest sales.

 ## Test Data